Can the DNC be saved?

 Phoenix (CNN)As Democrats choose their next national party leader, the candidates vying for the job acknowledge one thing awaits the winner: A major credibility problem.

 The still-lingering tensions of the 2016 primary have dominated the contest so far to head the Democratic National Committee.
-But they have also masked the deeper problem: After a year of debate scheduling drama, hacked emails, questions about impartiality and former Chairwoman Debbie Wasserman Schultz's convention-even resignation, many Democrats aren't convinced the DNC is even capable of playing a central role in the party's Donald Trump-era resistance.
+But they have also masked the deeper problem: After a year of debate scheduling drama, hacked emails, questions about impartiality and former Chairwoman Debbie Wasserman Schultz's convention-eve resignation, many Democrats aren't convinced the DNC is even capable of playing a central role in the party's Donald Trump-era resistance.

 For backers of Bernie Sanders, the DNC isn't viewed as an honest broker.
 And on Hillary Clinton's side, the organization is seen as so beset by controversy that it might be more trouble than it's worth.